issacAzazel/MolEdit/README.md

 In theory, any environment compatible with the packages mentioned above should run successfully.
 Our configuration includes Ubuntu 22.04 (GNU/Linux x86_64), NVIDIA A100-SXM4-80GB, CUDA 11.8 and Anaconda 23.7.2.
 The complete notebook execution takes approximately 0.5 hours.

 Details on calculating quantitative metrics, including validity, uniqueness, molecular physical stability, and conformational diversity, can be found in [evaluation](./evaluation).
-We also provide scripts used in quantitative benchmark study.
+Additionally, we provide useful scripts to evaluate energy/force under [the General AMBER force field](https://ambermd.org/antechamber/gaff.html) (without periodic boundary conditions).
+We also provide scripts used in quantitative benchmark study (linker design & binder design).

 ## Training a MolEdit Model